KWB-R/fakin/content/project/networks4/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["modelling", "resilience", "support project", "networks4"]
+tags = ["modelling", "resilience", "other project", "networks4"]

 # Project summary to display on homepage.
 summary = "Planning Criteria for Climate-just Cities"